 Another less known difference between abstract and executable business processes is that executable processes are part of the software development lifecycle.
 That implies they are under the control of the technical developers and that executable processes need unit testing just like any other piece of software.

 Traditional BPM vendors try to abstract those differences with automagical round tripping between abstract process models and executable process models.
 But in general, that approach fails in practice.
-At Activiti, we've developed an innovative vision to deal with these differences.
-The Process Cycle Layer will be a cornerstone in this strategy.

 Once you have your business processes deployed, Activiti automatically captures everything that happens in the Activiti history DB.
 For example, how long does each process instance or activity instance take, who submitted which data and when, in which continent does this sale occur, which order is this process for, which contract was this insurance claim for, and so on.
 If you don't turn it off explicitely, all that information stored in the history information.
 From that history information, various kinds of reports can be generated.
 Those reports show analytics on that data.
 Like for example: The average time for each activity in the process, the amount of sales per region, the percentage of rejected orders, and so on.